FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Spatial TOL.rst

 .. image:: ../../img/Spatially-Variable/spatia003.png

-4. On the attribute table window, click on the Toggle Editing icon, change the field to TOL, add the command to set the TOL depth (6.68 / $area) and click Update All.
+4. On the attribute table window, click on the Toggle Editing button, change the field to TOL, add the command to set the TOL depth (6.68 / $area) and click Update All.

 5. Save and close the editor tool and close the attribute table.